 Are they gone?

-I spend a great deal of time alone, and writing here ameliorates that.
-I am — and there’s no non-eyerolly way to say this, so I’ll just say it — deeply wounded and a slow healer.
-I’m not an arguer, though.
-I admire the mad rhetorical skillz of many women on my blogroll, but I’m uninterested in persuading anyone to adopt my point of view.
-(Everybody, as Nikka Costa sings, got their something).
+I’m not an arguer, though I admire the mad rhetorical skillz of many women on my blogroll.
+I’m uninterested in persuading anyone to adopt my point of view.
+(Everybody, h/t Nikka Costa, got their something).
 Most of my readers are part of a particular feminist crowd; others are into CrossFit/powerlifting or secondary-school pedagogy.
 Or maybe hairless cats.

 But I do read Feministing occasionally, and last week they ran a piece that bothered me intellectually and viscerally.
 I wrote down my reaction (quickly, and without wearing any pants) and went to bed.
 I woke up to 3,000 hits because a friend had forwarded the piece to Feministing.
 Such is the nature of the Internet, yes?